Chestnut: Its description, importance, and use

 Chestnut nuts are edible.
 They can be used to make flour or desserts made with chestnut cream.
 Chestnuts are rich in vitamins, fibre, carbohydrates, magnesium, and potassium, making them a rural food staple in many places.

 The chestnut (Castenea sativa), from the Fagaceae family, was nicknamed the "acorn of Zeus" by the Greeks.
-For the Celts, the chestnut was considered the guardian of men and animals at the end of each year.
-Its bare, gnarled roots make it a symbol of virility.
+For the Celts, the Chestnut was considered the guardian of humans and animals at the end of each year.
+Its bare, gnarled roots make it a symbol of new lifegiving energy.